catamphetamine/anychan/README.md

   // Default theme `id`.
   "defaultTheme": "yellow-sea",

+  // When the user goes to "Settings" page, they can modify the application's settings.
+  // By default, there're already some settings pre-selected.
-  // Custom "default settings".
+  // Those settings are called "default application settings".
-  // Any "default settings" defined here will be merged
+  // To customize those "default application settings" for all users,
+  // one can supply this `defaultSettings` configuration parameter:
-  // with the default "default settings".
+  // any properies from it will override the ones defined in the "default application settings".
   "defaultSettings": {
     "censorWords": false
   },